How this woman’s smartwatch detected her hidden heart arrhythmia

 Elizabeth’s smartwatch alerted her to the elevated heart rate, and she knew something was wrong.
 She visited her primary care physician, who ran several tests and ruled out a heart attack.
 Her doctor recommended that she closely monitor her heart rate over the next few days.
 Elizabeth knew the latest version of her smartwatch was capable of capturing electrocardiogram (EKG) tests through an app, so she went out and bought the newest device the very next day.
 She ran several EKG tests over the weekend.

-On the following Monday morning, she emailed the results to her doctor, who then referred the files to Praveen Rao, MD, a cardiologist on the medical staff at Baylor Scott & White Heart and Vascular Hospital – Dallas.
+On the following Monday morning, she emailed the results to her doctor, who then referred the files to Praveen Rao, MD, a cardiologist on the medical staff at Baylor Scott & White The Heart Hospital – Dallas.
 The EKG results indicated her resting heart rate was well above normal levels.

 “I’m so happy my smartwatch caught my irregular heart rhythms,” she said.
 “I knew something was wrong but didn’t realize I was having AFib complications.”